Ultrasound-guided trigger finger release

 Who performs the procedure?

-The procedure will be performed by a Radiologist trained in performing image-guided procedures.
+The procedure will be performed by a radiologist trained in performing image-guided procedures.
 The radiologist will explain the procedure to you and answer any questions that you have.
 When they are sure that you understand the procedure you will be asked to sign a consent form.

 What happens during the procedure?